kevinkronenberger/TAMUHACK2019/README.md

 # TAMUHACK2019
-#this is for the tamuhack event
+#this was from the tamuhack event from 2019.